-Kids with congenital heart disease are 32 percent more likely to develop autism according to research led by Children's Healthcare of Atlanta Pediatric Cardiologist Matthew Oster, M.D., M.P.H.
+ATLANTA – Kids with congenital heart disease are 32% more likely to develop autism spectrum disorder, according to research led by Matthew Oster, MD, MPH, a Pediatric Cardiologist in the Children's Healthcare of Atlanta Heart Center.
 The findings, published last month in Pediatrics, may lead to earlier detection of autism in congenital heart disease patients.

-“If a kid has heart defects, parents and providers should be aware they’re at a slightly higher risk for neurodevelopmental problems like autism,” said Oster, director of Children’s Cardiac Outcomes Research Program and associate professor at Emory University School of Medicine.
+“If a kid has heart defects, parents and providers should be aware they’re at a slightly higher risk for neurodevelopmental problems like autism,” said Dr. Oster, Director of Children’s Cardiac Outcomes Research Program and Associate Professor at Emory University School of Medicine.
 “If they do have neurodevelopmental problems, then we know to get them the services they need as quickly as possible.”

-Congenital heart disease, when the heart fails develop normally before birth causing abnormalities like a hole in the heart, is the most common birth defect, affecting nearly one in 100 kids born in the U.S. At the same time, one in 59 kids in the U.S. will meet the diagnostic criteria for autism by age 8.
+Congenital heart disease, which is when the heart fails to develop normally before birth causing abnormalities like a hole in the heart, is the most common birth defect, affecting nearly 1 in 100 kids born in the U.S. At the same time, 1 in 59 kids in the U.S. will meet the diagnostic criteria for autism by age 8.

-Oster and colleagues from the Emory University School of Medicine and Uniform Services University of the Health Sciences conducted a retrospective case control study using medical records from the U.S. Military Health System Data Repository for children enrolled in Tricare health insurance from 2001 to 2013.
+Dr. Oster and his colleagues at Emory University and Uniform Services University of the Health Sciences conducted a retrospective case control study using medical records from the U.S. Military Health System Data Repository for children enrolled in Tricare health insurance from 2001 to 2013.
 They identified 8,760 cases of children with autism, and then randomly selected 26,280 control cases based on sex, age and date of Tricare enrollment.
 For every case, there were three controls.

-The results advance a current body of research around the relationship between congenital heart disease and neurological disorders, like autism spectrum disorder, which affects a child’s social skills, communication and behavior as the brain develops and works differently.
+The results advance a current body of research around the relationship between congenital heart disease and neurological disorders like autism, which affects a child’s social skills, communication and behavior as the brain develops and works differently.
 But a connection between congenital heart disease and autism, specifically, had yet to show significant results of this magnitude.

 The cause behind the results, however, is still unknown.

-“A leading theory says because the brain and the heart are developing around the same time, if something affects one, it might affect both,” said Oster.
+“A leading theory says because the brain and heart are developing around the same time, if something affects one, it might affect both,” said Dr. Oster.
 “Our results support this theory.”